h5p9sl/SkyFall/README.md

 ## Linux
 ### Arch
-For arch users, you can install all of the dependancies with one command:
+For arch users, you can install all of the dependencies with one command:
 ```sh
 sudo pacman -S rust git
 ```